tartley/flyinghigh-opengl-from-python/README.md

 An exploration of graphics / geometry ideas for a talk about using OpenGL from Python.
 There are a bunch of screenshots at: http://tartley.com/?p=1207

+**Status**: This code works and creates some pretty shapes, but is less developed than its successor, 'Gloopy'.
+In particular, Gloopy adds some geometry manipulation (extrusion, stellation, etc) and fixes a bug in the shaders that means objects lighting really changes when the object rotates.

 # Usage

 Run the demo code using: